MyHR Blog

 Again, if you suspect an employee is misusing sick leave, we recommend taking an informal approach in the first instance.
 Start with a casual conversation to find out if there are wider issues at play.

-If the issue persists, examine the pattern of the sick leave.
-A common example for someone who works Monday to Friday is taking sick leave either side of the weekend.
-This could be a coincidence, but it may be a concern.
-Raise the pattern with the employee and then consider putting other measures in place, e.g. explore potential shift changes or work from home arrangements, or require the employee to get a medical certificate for every instance of sick leave.
+These patterns could be a coincidence, but they may be a concern.
+If you have concerns, raise the pattern with the employee and then consider putting other measures in place, e.g. explore potential shift changes or work from home arrangements, or require the employee to get a medical certificate for every instance of sick leave.